-WASHINGTON (AP) — The U.S. National Security Agency can keep copies of intercepted communications from or about U.S. citizens if the material contains significant intelligence or evidence of crimes, according to top-secret documents published Thursday by The Guardian newspaper.
+The US National Security Agency can keep copies of intercepted communications from or about US citizens if the material contains significant intelligence or evidence of crimes, according to top-secret documents published on Thursday by The Guardian newspaper.

-President Barack Obama and other top officials have defended the programs, which again have raised the debate over national security and individual privacy.
+President Barack Obama and other top officials have defended the programmes, which again have raised the debate over national security and individual privacy.

 USIS said in a statement that it has never been informed that it is under criminal investigation, and it declined to comment on whether it conducted a background investigation of Snowden.

-The new documents revealed by The Guardian concern the scope of two recently disclosed NSA programs — one that gathers U.S. phone records and another that is designed to track the use of U.S.-based Internet servers by foreigners with possible links to terrorism.
+The new documents revealed by The Guardian concern the scope of two recently disclosed NSA programmes - one that gathers US phone records and another that is designed to track the use of US-based Internet servers by foreigners with possible links to terrorism.

 The documents were signed by the country’s top lawyer, Attorney General Eric Holder.
 They include point-by-point directions on how an NSA employee must work to determine that a person being targeted has not entered the United States.